network-flows/Lonestar-Mod-Guide/docs/ShipUnit_EN.md

 ```

 ## Detailed Explanation of Each Field
-- ID: String.
-Must be **unique** in your mod.
+- ID: Must be **unique** in your mod.
 Upgraded units share the same ID with their downgraded version.
 - Name/Name_: Name displayed at the title.
 - Lv: Can be 1 or 2. (or 3+ if your unit can be upgraded multiple times).
 - UnlockLv: 0 to always unlock, or unlocks at the set ship Lv (Ship levels up from 0 to 10.
 Ship level is hidden in game and different from association Lv)
 - Rare: 0 for common, 1 for rare, 2 for legendary.
-- SkillName/SkillName_: Allows showing text when ability is triggered.
+- SkillName/SkillName_: Text shown when ability triggers.

 ![Pair.png](../images/Pair.png)

 - Genera: Categorize some units to smaller groups for tag searching.
 (Eg. Overclock units have tag 5 in their genera list, so they can appear in the "overclock gacha machine" event. )
-- InGame: Leave blank.
-Or set to FALSE and remove them from random rewards, but they may appear as a fixed reward of an event.
-- GainType: Zero for gainable units.
-Units of non-zero `GainType` can't be found in random rewards, but may appear as a fixed reward of an event.
+- InGame: Set to `FALSE` to disable* it.
+- GainType:
+    - 0: Enabled.
+    - 1: Only available from shops.
+    - 2: Only available from events.
+(Eg. Chain Core)
+    - 3: Only available from talents.
+(Eg. Disguise Mask)
+    - 4: Only appear as initial items.
+(Eg. Chameleon Device)
+    - 5: Disabled.
+(Eg. Replacement in Vacancy)
 - Pros: Specifies which ship(s) can get this unit.
 (7 for Shielder and 77 for Spacewalker.)
 - PowerSlot: List of color slots.
 0 for White, 1 for Blue, 2 for Orange.
 - CountOffset: By default, Common/Rare/Legendary units have 3/2/1 copies in the universe.
 Set CountOffset to 1/-1 to add/remove a copy.